-Information and Library Services, in conjunction with the Center for Teaching and Learning, will once again offer the popular workshop, Beyond Library Basics: Choosing, Using, but Not Abusing Information Resources (CTLA607).
+Information and Library Services, in conjunction with Faculty Development, will once again offer the popular workshop, Beyond Library Basics: Choosing, Using, but Not Abusing Information Resources (CTLA607).
 This workshop, facilitated by Reference and Instruction Librarian Neal Pomea, aims to strengthen faculty’s own research and help them more effectively design assignments that incorporate information literacy objectives.
 Topics covered in the workshop include the following:

 - Determining and using authoritative resources for conducting initial background research

 - Determining and using the library’s subject guides and course guides as beginning places for research